 Before you create your event, you will want to ensure that your Zype cloud encoder has been turned on.
 You will typically want to turn it on 5-10 minutes before your event starts, to provide sufficient time for it to be running.
 At the end of your event, you'll want to turn off your encoder, so as not to incur unnecessary charges.
 You can view your Zype agreement for your encoder details.

 NOTE: Zype Cloud Encoders require authentication (username/password) to connect to from your local encoder.

 Step 1 - Turn ON your encoder

 Before beginning a livestream, you must make sure your encoder status is set to ON.
 Your hardware or software will not be able to successfully connect unless your encoder is on.
-In the Zype admin, click settings, Manage Encoders.
+In the right menu, click Manage Encoders, under the Encoding section.

 You can access your cloud encoder directly at encode.zype.com.
 You must be logged in to Zype as an Admin user in order to access your encoder.

 Step 2 - Locate the proper encoder you'd like to use